 - Wear closed-toe shoes.

-- Use insect repellent with at least 20 percent DEET.
+- Use insect repellent with up to 20 percent DEET.

 - Stay on cleared trails whenever possible.